SlyZ1/Path-Tracer/README.md

 ## References

-- Kulla & Conty, *Revisiting Physically Based Shading at Imageworks*
-- Heitz, *Sampling the GGX Distribution of Visible Normals*
 - Portsmouth et al., *EON: A Practical Energy-Preserving Rough Diffuse BRDF*
 - Gulbrandsen, *Artist Friendly Metallic Fresnel*
 - Jakob & Hanika, *A Low-Dimensional Function Space for Efficient Spectral Upsampling* (pbrt-v4)
-- Pharr, Jakob & Humphreys, *Physically Based Rendering: From Theory to Implementation*
-- Henyey & Greenstein, *Diffuse Radiation in the Galaxy*
+- Dariusz Sawicki, *Microfacet Distribution Function: To Change or Not to Change, That Is the Question*
+- Walter et al., *Microfacet Models for Refraction through Rough Surfaces*
+- alexsabourindev, *Diary of a Path Tracer – BVH Construction Using SAH*
+- Heitz, *Sampling the GGX Distribution of Visible Normals*

 ---